-Tier Standard retail cost sharing (in-network) (90-day supply) Mail-order cost sharing (90-day supply) Cost-Sharing Tier 1 (Preferred Generic) \$0 copay \$0 copay Cost-Sharing Tier 2 (Generic) \$15 copay \$0 copay Cost-Sharing Tier 3 (Preferred Brand) 25% of the total cost 25% of the total cost

-Tier Standard retail cost sharing (in-network) (90-day supply) Mail-order cost sharing (90-day supply) Cost-Sharing Tier 4 (Non-Preferred Drug) 50% of the total cost 50% of the total cost Cost-Sharing Tier 5 (Specialty Tier) A long-term supply is not available for drugs in Tier 5.
+Tier Standard retail cost sharing (in-network) (90-day supply) Mail-order cost sharing (90-day supply) Cost-Sharing Tier 1 (Preferred Generic) \$0 copay \$0 copay Cost-Sharing Tier 2 (Generic) \$30 copay \$0 copay Cost-Sharing Tier 3 (Preferred Brand) 25% of the total cost 25% of the total cost Cost-Sharing Tier 4 (Non-Preferred Drug) 50% of the total cost 50% of the total cost Cost-Sharing Tier 5 (Specialty Tier) A long-term supply is not available for drugs in Tier 5.
 A long-term supply is not available for drugs in Tier 5.

-You won't pay more than \$70 for up to a two-month supply or \$105 for up to a three-month supply of each covered insulin product regardless of the cost-sharing tier.
+You won't pay more than \$70 for up to a two-month supply or \$105 for up to a three-month supply of each covered insulin product regardless of the cost-sharing tier, even if you haven't paid your deductible.